kevindenham/ChatGPT-Conversation-History-Parser/ChatGPT-Conversation-History-Parser/README.md

 # Plans

-- Converting to a Nuget package for easier use in other projects.
 - Support for storing conversations in a database, optionally as embeddings to query and retrieve.
 - Support for pointing at a directory of multiple unzipped conversation exports, crawling for conversation.json and combining them into the same list.
 - Support for downloading from a URL, unzipping and extracting conversation.json
+- Converting to a Nuget package for easier use in other projects, which is what it's really intended for.

 # License